| 1995 |

 | 2000 |

-DAP3 physically interacts with the glucocorticoid receptor (GR) ligand-binding domain in a ligand-dependent manner, mapped to the N-terminal region of DAP3; co-transfection showed DAP3 stimulates ligand-induced GR transcriptional activation and steroid sensitivity.
-DAP3 also formed complexes with other nuclear receptors and hsp90. |
+DAP3 interacts with the glucocorticoid receptor (GR) ligand-binding domain in a ligand-dependent manner, identified by yeast two-hybrid and confirmed in vitro.
+The main interaction domain maps to the N-terminal region of DAP3.
+Co-transfection showed DAP3 stimulates ligand-induced GR transcriptional activation and increases steroid sensitivity.
+DAP3 also formed complexes with other nuclear receptors, bHLH/PAS proteins, and Hsp90. |

-Yeast two-hybrid, in vitro binding assay, co-transfection transcriptional reporter assay |
+Yeast two-hybrid; in vitro binding assay; co-transfection transcriptional reporter assay; co-immunoprecipitation |

 The Biochemical journal |